definelicht/hlslib/README.md

 * A template tcl-file that can be used with CMake or another templating engine to produce a high-level synthesis script
 * `CMakeLists.txt` that builds a number of tests to verify hlslib functionality, doubling as a reference for how to integrate HLS projects with CMake using the provided module files
 * An example of how to use the Simulation and Stream headers, at `kernels/MultiStageAdd.cpp`, both as a host-only simulation (`test/TestMultiStageAdd.cpp`), and as a hardware kernel (`host/RunMultiStageAdd.cpp`)
+* `include/hlslib/Accumulate.h`, which includes a streaming implementation of accumulation, including for type/operator combinations with a non-zero latency (such as floating point addition).
+Example kernels of usage for both integer and floating point types are included as `kernel/AccumulateInt.cpp` and `kernel/AccumulateFloat.cpp`, respectively.
+* `include/hlslib/Operators.h`, which includes some commonly used operators as functors to be plugged into templated functions such as `TreeReduce` and `Accumulate`.

 ## Installation